TeamHG-Memex/eli5/docs/source/libraries/sklearn.rst

 Additional ``explain_weights`` and ``explain_prediction`` parameters
 --------------------------------------------------------------------

-For all scikit-learn classifiers and regressors :func:`eli5.explain_weights` and :func:`eli5.explain_prediction` support additional keyword arguments.
+For all supported scikit-learn classifiers and regressors :func:`eli5.explain_weights` and :func:`eli5.explain_prediction` accept additional keyword arguments.
+Additional :func:`eli5.explain_weights`
-Additional :func:`eli5.explain_weights` parameters:
+parameters:

 * ``vec`` is a vectorizer instance used to transform raw features to the input of the classifier or regressor